wuunder/libcluster_ecs/README.md

 Use this library to set up clustering within AWS ECS.

 This library, unlike others, does not rely on configuring your nodes with `awsvpc` networking mode.
-Instead it uses port mappings to accomplish the goal.
+Instead it queries ECC's port mappings to accomplish the goal.

 ## Getting started